h-wenxuan/aboutme/_publications/year2notes.md

 **Data Structures and Algorithms in Python (IE2108)**

+In this important module, we learnt about the different types of sorting methods and the time efficiency of each of them.
+Furthermore, we also learnt about abstract data types such as stacks and queue and binary search trees, as well as graphs.
+However, the most important concepts would be breadth-first search and depth-first search, as well as Dijkstra’s and Kruskal’s Algorithm which are the different ways a code can search through a variety of nodes.
 Access module notes [here](https://h-wenxuan.github.io/aboutme/files/IE2108Notes.pdf)

 **Signals and Systems (IE2110)**

+This module allows us to learn about the task of processing, modulating and transmitting the signal, as well as the properties of systems.
+Discrete-Time and Continuous-Time Linear Time-Invariant (LTI) Systems are important as we study their properties and the correlation between them.
+Another big chapter in this module is also the Fourier Series and Transform where a lot of calculations are involved.
+Nyquist Sampling Rate and Modulation are also covered.
 Access module notes [here](https://h-wenxuan.github.io/aboutme/files/IE2110Notes.pdf)

 **Engineering Math 1 (IE2106)**

+Concepts include: Probability, Statistics (Poisson and Binomial Distribution, Hypothesis Testing), Nonlinear Equations, Numerical Methods for Differential Equations, Laplace Transform, Partial Differential Equations.
 Access module notes [here](https://h-wenxuan.github.io/aboutme/files/IE2106Notes.pdf)